ArnisLielturks/Breadth-first-search/README.md

-# Breadth-first-search
+# Breadth-first-search and Depth-first search algorithms
-Breadth-first search algorithm for 2D bomberman like grids
+Breadth-first search and Depth-first search algorithms for 2D bomberman like grids